Louisiana and Virginia take steps toward redistricting in a growing battle for US House power - WTOP News

 Louisiana lawmakers passed legislation pushing back the state’s 2026 primary elections by a month — a move that could give lawmakers extra time to redraw the state’s U.S. House districts if the Supreme Court strikes down the current boundaries.

-Meanwhile, Virginia lawmakers were considering a proposed constitutional amendment that, if ultimately approved by voters, would allow lawmakers to temporarily bypass a bipartisan redistricting commission and redraw congressional districts in response to similar efforts in other states.
+Meanwhile, Virginia’s House endorsed a proposed constitutional amendment that, if ultimately approved by voters, would allow lawmakers to temporarily bypass a bipartisan redistricting commission and redraw congressional districts in response to similar efforts in other states.

-Republicans in Texas, Missouri and North Carolina already have revised districts at Trump’s urging, and Republican-led Indiana is to begin a special legislative session Monday on redistricting.
-So far, California is the only Democratic-led state to counter with a new congressional map, which is going before voters in a special election that concludes Tuesday.
+Republicans in Texas, Missouri and North Carolina already have revised districts at Trump’s urging, and Indiana’s Republican governor has announced a special session on redistricting.
+So far, California is the only Democratic-led state to counter with a new congressional map, which is going before voters in a Tuesday election.

 Louisiana delays elections for potential redistricting

-Legislation delaying Louisiana’s congressional primary from April 18 to May 16 passed along party lines Wednesday during a special session and is expected to be signed into law by Republican Gov. Jeff Landry.
+Legislation delaying Louisiana’s congressional primary from April 18 to May 16 passed along party lines Wednesday during a special session and is expected to be signed by Republican Gov. Jeff Landry.

-Proponents of the current map say it offers the opportunity for fair representation in a state where Black residents account for one-third of the population.
-Opponents argue that the state’s second Black majority congressional district was unconstitutionally gerrymandered based on race.
+Proponents of the current map say it offers fair representation for Black residents, who comprise one-third of the population.
+Opponents contend the second Black majority congressional district was unconstitutionally gerrymandered based on race.

-During arguments earlier this month, the Supreme Court’s six conservative justices appeared inclined to effectively overturn the district boundaries.
+During arguments, the Supreme Court’s six conservative justices appeared inclined to effectively overturn the district boundaries.
 It’s unclear when a ruling will come.

 Virginia Democrats eye a path to more House seats

-Democrats hold a 6-5 edge over Republicans in Virginia’s U.S. House delegation.
-A new map could allow them to expand that advantage.
-But it requires a multistep process because a voter-approved constitutional amendment places redistricting in the hands of a bipartisan commission.
+A new congressional map could allow Virginia Democrats to expand their current 6-5 edge over Republicans.
+But that requires a multistep process, because a voter-approved constitutional amendment places redistricting in the hands of a bipartisan commission.

 After the 2020 census, that commission deadlocked, so a court imposed districts that remain in use.
-The Virginia House on Wednesday was considering a proposed constitutional amendment that would allow the legislature to draw new congressional districts in response to mid-decade redistricting done in other states.
-But lawmakers must approve that amendment in two separate legislative sessions before it can be placed on a statewide ballot.
+The Virginia House on Wednesday voted for a proposed constitutional amendment allowing lawmakers to draw new districts in response to mid-decade redistricting elsewhere.
+To make the statewide ballot, the proposal still needs Senate approval, then must be approved by both chambers again in another legislative session.

+“We’re here to defend against the power grab” by Trump, Democratic Del.
+Marcus Simon said.

+But Republican Del.
+Chris Obenshain decried the amendment as a “power grab” by Democrats and “a frightening attempt to resurrect a Frankenstein’s monster of gerrymandering.”

-A lawsuit brought by Republicans contends the special session on redistricting violates the state constitution.
+A Republican lawsuit contends the special session on redistricting violates the state constitution.

 Mary